manuelahoyos/Matplotlib_Challenge/README.md

 # Matplotlib Challenge
 # Overview
 The tumor response to several cancer treatments were compared for 250 mice over the course of 45 days.
-Changes in tumor volume, number of metastatic sites and survival rate were calculated and analyzed.
+Changes in tumor volume, number of metastatic sites and survival rates were calculated and analyzed.
 The results were visualized using Matplotlib.

 # Datasets:
 Two datasets were used in this analysis.
 The first called “mouse_drug_data.csv" contains the mouse ID and the treatment that was used.
 The second dataset called "clinicaltrial_data.csv" contains the mouse ID, and the tumor volume and metastatic sites at specific time points.